The Gardens at SIUE: History

 In 2005, SIUE hired Doug Conley as the first full-time director of The Gardens.
 Doug served as Director until July 2011 when he became Director of the Edsel Ford House Gardens and later Garden Coordinator for the University of Michigan Matthaei Gardens.

 In April 2006 the 1st Annual Arbor Day event hosted 30 volunteers.
 In May of the same year, Rita Hardy donated a set of wind sculptures to The Gardens, and in September, The Hardy Family Wind Forest was dedicated at a "Garden Party" attended by more than 200 guests and featuring comments by Raven and SIUE Chancellor Vaughn Vandergrift.

 With the completion of The Gardens Master Plan, The Friends of The Gardens at SIUE was formed in 2007.
 The 2nd Annual Arbor Day event was attended by 59 volunteers and 30 visitors; the event was a combination work and educational event, as volunteers removed weeds and planted trees, while visitors were instructed on the value of trees.

 Through the efforts of Doug Conley, the University, the Friends of The Gardens, and generous benefactors, development and enhancement has continued, turning The Gardens at SIUE into a welcoming destination for all visitors.

 In January 2012, Jane Drake was appointed as The Gardens second director and served in that post until March 2014.

 On September 1, 2014, the directorship of The Gardens was added to the duties of James Pennekamp, special assistant to the chancellor for Regional Economic Development and executive director of University Park at SIUE.

 In 2016, the Illinois state budget crisis brought about severely reduced funding for The Gardens.
 Because of The Gardens' increasing popularity, the mayor of Edwardsville proposed that the city take over the site's care and a survey was done of the Edwardsville citizens.
 An initial City Council vote regarding leasing of The Gardens appeared to be approved but was later reversed.
 The university never leased The Gardens to the City.
-Instead, with major hands-on help from a group of community Master Gardeners and Master Naturalists, the university has continued to manage The Gardens.
+Instead, with major hands-on help from a group of community Master Gardeners and Master Naturalists led by Marian Smithson and Bill Hanke, the university has continued to manage The Gardens.